Traffic enforcement camera: Other

 Fixed camera systems can be housed in boxes, mounted on poles beside the road, or attached to gantries over the road, or to overpasses or bridges.
 Cameras can be concealed, for example in garbage bins.

 Mobile speed cameras may be hand-held, tripod-mounted, or vehicle-mounted.
 In vehicle-mounted systems, detection equipment and cameras can be mounted to the vehicle itself, or simply tripod-mounted inside the vehicle and deployed out a window or door.
 If the camera is fixed to the vehicle, the enforcement vehicle does not necessarily have to be stationary and can be moved either with or against the flow of traffic.
 In the latter case, depending on the direction of travel, the target vehicle's relative speed is either added or subtracted from the enforcement vehicle's own speed to obtain its actual speed.
 The speedometer of the camera vehicle needs to be accurately calibrated.

-Some number-plate recognition systems can also be used from vehicles.